nt14/Website-one/README.md

-# Website-one
-first homework website I worked on to make it more accessible
+This is the Url of the live website https://nt14.github.io/Website-one/ In this task i learnt how to make a website more accessible.